I've answered an interesting question on StackOverflow.com

 This was the easy part of the code.

-The more difficult part (imho) is finding all possible n partitions of a set.
+The more difficult part (imho) is finding all possible

 So to solve this, I first solved the greater problem of how to find all possible partitions of a set (not just of size n).